Addiction Recovery Program in South Houston

 Kicking the can down the road is tempting.
-Talk about tomorrow, next week, or once you patch things up with your family are typical promises.
+Making promises about tomorrow, next week, or once you patch things up with your family are typical behaviors.
 However, tomorrow never comes.
-Addiction recovery is something that you must pursue as soon as you think about it.
+Recovery from addiction is something that you must pursue as soon as you think about it.

-It takes you out of your environment and helps you change your outlook on life.
-You learn to recognize triggers and deal with them in healthy ways.
+Residential treatment is often needed because it removes you from your environment and provides structure to allow you to change your outlook on life.
+You learn to recognize triggers while addressing the internal space of your thoughts and feelings.
 Healing takes place on physical, emotional, and spiritual levels.
 Achieving this level of care is possible by immersing yourself in a therapeutic environment.

 You meet with an addiction specialist to discuss your treatment options.
 This expert wants to learn more about you, the drugs you’re taking, and your overall health.
 During the intake interview, she or he answers your questions, too.
 Next, you head to your room.